Biomimetics: Biomimetic architecture

 Living beings have adapted to a constantly changing environment during evolution through mutation, recombination, and selection.
 The core idea of the biomimetic philosophy is that nature's inhabitants including animals, plants, and microbes have the most experience in solving problems and have already found the most appropriate ways to last on planet Earth.
 Similarly, biomimetic architecture seeks solutions for building sustainability present in nature.
+While nature serves as a model, there are few examples of biomimetic architecture that aim to be nature positive.

 The 21st century has seen a ubiquitous waste of energy due to inefficient building designs, in addition to the over-utilization of energy during the operational phase of its life cycle.
 In parallel, recent advancements in fabrication techniques, computational imaging, and simulation tools have opened up new possibilities to mimic nature across different architectural scales.
 As a result, there has been a rapid growth in devising innovative design approaches and solutions to counter energy problems.
 Biomimetic architecture is one of these multi-disciplinary approaches to sustainable design that follows a set of principles rather than stylistic codes, going beyond using nature as inspiration for the aesthetic components of built form but instead seeking to use nature to solve problems of the building's functioning and saving energy.